 What is an Access Door?

-The selection of an access door will depend on the following criterion:
+The selection of a specific access door usually depends on the following:

-- Size: Access Door sizes vary widely from 6” x 6” to 72” x 48”.
+Access Door and Access Panel sizes vary widely from 6” x 6” to 72” x 48”.
 In most cases, you will measure the rough opening where you need the access door to determine the door size.
 Custom sizes are typically available via special order.
-Typical lead time for special order access doors is 6 to 8 weeks.
-Most access doors also have a flange that sticks out to provide a flush look to the door, typically the flange is not included in the door sizing.

 The last thing, though definitely not the least important thing to consider when selecting an access door is what type of lock you'd like the door to have - If you would like a lock at all.
 Some applications for your access door will require a lock, however, some applications will require a simple hand latch.
 The different lock types are illustrated below:

 Access doors are available from several manufacturers.
 Some of these manufacturers include: